 Notable & Unique: Real Estate

-The Sitka City Center neighborhood is on the ocean, a bay, or inlet.
+Sitka City Center is a neighborhood that is on the ocean, a bay, or inlet.

 In addition to being coastal, Sitka City Center is a very nautical neighborhood,